 - Production issues spawn rework—fixes, patches, redevelopment, retesting, redeployment, etc. That disrupts the normal flow of value through the pipeline

-Because production issues can harm delivery efficiency and lower value, teams must ensure that they can detect problems proactively and recover quickly at all times.
-Also, the ability to rapidly resolve issues found when verifying and monitoring increases the ability to continuously deploy with confidence.
+Because production issues can harm delivery efficiency and lower value, teams must ensure that they can detect issues proactively and recover quickly.
 In fact, fast recovery, as measured by Mean Time to Restore (MTTR), is among the most reliable leading indicators of high DevOps maturity.
-Recovery also appears in the CALMR construct, i.e., the Culture, Automation, Lean-flow, Measurement and Recovery, as one of SAFe’s five core DevOps principles.
+Recovery is also one of the five elements of SAFe’s CALMR approach to DevOps.

 The goal of respond and recover is to identify potential issues before they turn into incidents and to prevent them from affecting business operations.
 This requires the ability to detect difficulties internally before end users discover them, quickly identify root causes, and restore services with well-rehearsed procedures.
 In contrast, making hasty, reactive changes directly to production systems—‘just to keep the lights on’—invites configuration drift, unverified changes, and long-term risk.